robertdebock/ansible-role-awx/README.md

 Role Variables
 --------------

-- awx_parameter: Description of values. [default: value]
+- awx_organization: A layout describing how to configure AWX. [default: see defaults/main.yml]

 Dependencies
 ------------